DATA PROCESSING AGREEMENT

 • Technical data (IP address, device information)

-• Name, address, date of birth, health condition, disability condition, telephone number, email address, images, biometric data etc, plus other types of PII provided by you for you to fully utilise our software
+Name, address, date of birth, health condition, disability condition, telephone number, email address, images, biometric data etc, and any other categories of Personal Data uploaded, stored or otherwise processed by the Customer through use of the Services.

 • Employees